sgladkoff/goldpan/docs/perfectionist.md

 ![perf2](perfN2.png)

-All repeated translation units are excluded from the file when uploading it to the service.
+Any duplicate translation units are excluded from the file when it is uploaded to **Perfectionist**.

 If a project has already had files assigned to it, clicking on its name in the list of project will take you to its project page, with a list of tasks assigned to it.
 You can assign more tasks with the **Create Task** button.